 For the family that just keeps going and going, cross the Crescent City Connection Bridge to where the locals call “The Westbank” and have dinner at Perino’s Boiling Pot.
 Perino's is where New Orleans likes to eat seafood.
 This family-friendly restaurant serves up the freshest seafood in town!

 Any fuel left in the tank?
 Head to NOLA Motorsports Park to experience the thrill of racing at the largest karting track in the US.
 They offer family-friendly driving experiences and go kart rentals.
 Enjoy spectator events and attractions.
 This 40 acre karting facility includes 30 acres of track area with 7 of the acres lighted for night time driving.

 This itinerary is definitely for the family with excessive energy!
 For families that enjoy more leisurely-paced days, these attractions can definitely be spread over two days.
-Other attractions that are perfect for families: Adventure Quest Laser Tag, Audubon Butterfly Garden and Insectarium, Bookoo Bounce, and Mardi Gras World.
+Other attractions that are perfect for families: Adventure Quest Laser Tag, Bookoo Bounce, and Mardi Gras World.

 New Orleans’ Playful Neighbor

 Nestled next to our famous neighbor, New Orleans, Jefferson offers a vibrant night life, as well as the quiet serenity of a nature walk.
 Our communities are comprised historic homes, fishing piers,...
 See More

 Location: Gretna, Kenner, Westwego

 Go beyond the history of the city of New Orleans and take a more in depth look at the history of the Mississippi River region.
 Jefferson hugs both the east and west banks of the Mississippi and plays...
 See More

 Jefferson Parish restaurants are among Louisiana’s best, offering the freshest ingredients, specialty dishes and friendly staff.
 Louisiana is known as a culinary epicenter offering a variety of...
 See More